sangall927/midasAI_assessment_Santiago_Gallego/DOCUMENTATION.md

 Consider dividing your metadata so that general information goes into a vector database (for semantic searches), while factual information is stored in a knowledge graph.
 This lets you create relationships between entities, define principal nodes and their properties, and achieve both semantic (vector) and relational (graph) search—sometimes referred to as a “dual search” approach.

 # Overall Pipeline Flow
+Now I want to clarify that there is a notebook in which I tested the recommended library.
+Because table extraction using the unstructured library was not very accurate, it didn’t seem appropriate for delivering chunks.
+Therefore, I used the Llama Index parser with the free plan and without use of LLMs bucause i wasn´t look neccesary.
+If you have any suggestions on how to improve the accuracy of table extraction with UNSTRUCTURED, I would be more than happy if you could share them with me.

 ## 1) fetch_documents(urls)